debanshu7/FIFA-WORLD-CUP-ANALYSIS/README.md

 # FIFA-WORLD-CUP-ANALYSIS

-### Note - All the pictorial representation of data might not be present in Jupyter notebook due to some error while uploading so you can refer to the pdf version of Jupyter notebook for complete analysis
+### Note - All the pictorial representation of data might not be present in Jupyter notebook due to some error while uploading so you can refer to the .html version of Jupyter notebook for complete analysis

 Problem Statement: